 Where are services provided?

-Service authorizations generally center upon the child’s home environment, but may include community outings and social groups.
+Service authorizations generally center upon the child’s home environment and physical center but may include community outings and social groups.

 Nature of Services.
 How are services performed?